AnharAnsari/Spendwise-Personal-expense-tracker-predictor/README.md

 ## 🔧 Setup Instructions
 - An Instructions file has been provided , so follow the steps to  setup and Run our project.

+## 🔮 Future updates

+- Will Add user login/authentication

+- Allow users to Export reports to PDF/Excel

+- Monthly budget alerts

+- Switchable ML models (Linear, Polynomial, Random Forest)

+---

+## 🙌 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+---

+## 📬 Contact
+Feel free to reach out:

+GitHub: ArinVerma3110

+Email: avbhp@gmail.com

+Made with ❤️ for personal finance lovers.